SansGuidon/bookmarks/README.md

 * [Tuck Sleep](https://www.tuck.com/memory-and-sleep/) - (2017) Memory and Sleep | How Does Sleep Affect Your Short and Long Term Memory
 * [Derek Sivers](https://sivers.org/ff) - (2010) [Video] First Follower: Leadership Lessons from a Dancing Guy | a Lesson of leadership
 * [Derek Sivers](https://sivers.org/obvious) - [Video] Obvious to you.
 Amazing to others.
+* [Gretchen Rubin](https://www.realsimple.com/health/mind-mood/emotional-health/things-can-happy-next-minutes) - 9 Things You Can Do to Be Happy in the Next 30 Minutes

 # Robots
 * [Mubashar Iqbal](https://willrobotstakemyjob.com/) - Will robots take my job ?
 Make the test ;-)